 After the 11-5 season, head coach Sean Payton knows what has to be done in order to avoid a playoff breakdown and get to the Super Bowl going into his 13th season in New Orleans.

 On March 15, team owner Tom Benson passed away from influenza.
-His legacy as owner included purchasing the team when a move to Jacksonville was being discussed, and a world championship in Super Bowl XLIV.
-Benson's wife Gayle assumed ownership duties for both the Saints, as well as the New Orleans Pelicans of the NBA.
+His legacy as owner included purchasing the team when a move to Jacksonville was being discussed, plus a world championship in Super Bowl XLIV.
+Benson's wife Gayle assumed ownership duties for both the Saints and the New Orleans Pelicans of the NBA.

 2018 NFL Draft